-NETWORK REGULATION BASED ON FLOW RATES, PRESSURES AND AMBIENT TEMPERATURE
+NETWORK REGULATION BASED ON FLOW RATES, PRESSURES, AND AMBIENT TEMPERATURE

-"As is well known, methane has 70 times the greenhouse power of ${\rm CO_2}$.
-This project can be seen as an evolution of the European "Life 13" project and aims to demonstrate the applicability of a new management and control system for regulating pressure levels in natural gas distribution networks.
-A self-regulating network, in fact, is a network that adapts the operating pressure to its real needs, avoiding unnecessary overpressure, which is closely correlated with the increase in physiological network losses, particularly at the junction points between pipes and valves."
+As is known, methane has a greenhouse effect 70 times greater than CO2.
+This project can be seen as an evolution of the European project "Life 13" and aims to demonstrate the applicability of a new management and control system for regulating pressure levels in natural gas distribution networks.
+A self-regulating network adapts the operating pressure to its real needs, avoiding unnecessary overpressures, which are closely related to increased physiological losses of the network, particularly at junctions between pipes and valves.

-In the GAS distribution sector, alternating hours of the day, periods of the year and temperature trends change the needs of end users (domestic, commercial and industrial) who alternate periods of higher gas demand with others when demand is lower.
-Because of this alternation, we have significant variations in pipeline pressures and flow rates.
+In the gas distribution sector, the alternation between hours of the day, periods of the year, and temperature trends modify the needs of end users (domestic, commercial, and industrial), who alternate periods of higher gas demand with others where the demand is lower.
+Due to this alternation, we have significant variations in operating pressures and flow rates of pipelines.

-It would be interesting, after a period of data collection on real environments, to try to predict the behaviour of the network in order to refine its regulation.
+It would be interesting, after a period of data collection in real environments, to try to predict the network's behavior to refine its regulation.

-The forecasting activity should be based on data obtained from deterministic adjustments, to then proceed to an adjustment that takes into account the real needs of the network, the territorial vocation of the area, and the environmental temperatures.
+The forecasting activity should be based on data derived from deterministic regulations, then proceed to regulation that takes into account the real needs of the network, the territorial vocation of the area, and ambient temperatures.

-- a.
-Analysis of the collected data: according to three basic patterns to then search for the combination: - Clustering: grouping data according to spatial characteristics (presence of industrial, commercial, residential, and mixed areas) so as to be able to predict the operation of the network for each cluster. - Change detection test: analysing for each cluster obtained the variations (according to the use of the gas resource) described as a trend in the variation of pressures and flow rates according to the variation of ambient temperatures. - Regression: For each cluster, an attempt is made to predict pressure and flow rate trends on the basis of data acquired from distribution and weather data.
-The objective is to find a relationship that can link operating pressures and flow rates to climate and temporal (year) trends, in order to obtain a sufficiently detailed curve or set of curves for each climate band (behaviour varying according to temperature, type of area) - b.
-Objective: automatic regulation of the network according to the nature of the geographic area and ambient temperatures.
-This would make it possible to implement predictive mechanisms that would allow the network to be managed independently of manual adjustments.
+a.
+Data Analysis: According to three basic schemes to then seek the combination:

+Clustering: Grouping data based on territorial characteristics (presence of industrial, commercial, residential areas, and mixed zones) to predict network operation for each cluster.

+Change Detection Test: Analyzing for each obtained cluster the variations (based on gas resource usage) described as the trend of pressure and flow rate variations based on ambient temperature changes.

+Regression: For each cluster, trying to predict the trend of pressure and flow rates based on data acquired from the distribution and weather world.
+The goal is to find a relationship that can link operating pressures and flow rates to climatic and temporal trends (year), to obtain a sufficiently detailed curve or set of curves for each climatic band (behavior that varies based on temperatures, area type).

-c.
-Advantages: a self-regulating network always maintains the optimum pressure and flow rate, without the network having any environmentally damaging crisis zones and overpressures.
+- b.
+Objective: Automatic network regulation based on the nature of the geographical area and ambient temperatures.
+In this way, it would be possible to implement forecasting mechanisms that allow managing the network autonomously from manual regulations. - c.
+Advantages: A self-regulating network always maintains optimal pressure and flow rate, without the network presenting crisis zones and harmful overpressures for the environment.

-INNOVATION IN RETRIEVING READINGS FROM NON-COMMUNICATING SMART METERS
+INNOVATION IN RECOVERING NON-COMMUNICATING SMART METER READINGS

-During 2023, Terranova developed and successfully implemented an innovative project in the field of Field Service Management, focusing on the efficient retrieval of non-communicating smart meter readings.
-This initiative represents an important step forward in optimising the operations of utilities and promoting environmental sustainability.
+In 2023, Terranova successfully developed and implemented an innovative project in the field of Field Service Management, focused on efficiently recovering non-communicating smart meter readings.
+This initiative represents a significant step forward in optimizing Utilities operations and promoting environmental sustainability.

-Our approach involved the use of advanced technologies, including intelligent optimisation algorithms, to overcome the challenges associated with the manual collection of readings on non-communicating meters by technicians.
-Through a process aimed at identifying critical points and the development of tailor-made solutions, we were able to create an efficient and reliable system for retrieving readings, minimising the time of intervention and maximising the accuracy of reading activities.
+Our approach involved the use of advanced technologies, including intelligent optimization algorithms, to overcome the challenges related to manual reading collection on non-communicating meters by technicians.
+Through a targeted process of identifying critical points and developing tailored solutions, we managed to create an efficient and reliable system for reading recovery, minimizing intervention times and maximizing reading accuracy.

-The implementation of this solution has brought tangible benefits for Utilities and the environment.
-Firstly, it optimised the use of resources, reducing the need for manual intervention and the associated operational costs.
-It also helped improve the quality of the service offered to customers, ensuring the accuracy and reliability of energy consumption readings.
+The implementation of this solution has brought tangible benefits to Utilities and the environment.
+Firstly, it has optimized resource use, reducing the need for manual interventions and associated operational costs.
+Additionally, it has improved the quality of service offered to customers, ensuring the accuracy and reliability of energy consumption readings.